jmueller209/WIKI_PDA/docs/query_api.md

 query.target.term = "universe";          // The search term
 query.article_type = 1;                  // 0 = metadata, check docs for other than 0

-// Note: You can also set query.include_tags or query.exclude_tags here to filter results.
+// Note: You can also set tags here to filter results.
+Just pass the bit mask as a uint32_t:
+// query.exact_tags = ...
+// query.include_tags = ...
+// query.exclude_tags = ...

 // Begin the search
 SearchCursor* cursor = search_begin(ctx, &query);